1981 Allentown mayoral election

 The 1981 Allentown mayoral election was a municipal election to determine the mayor of Allentown, the third largest city in Pennsylvania.
-Incumbent first-term Republican mayor Frank Fischl would not seek re-election, with the Republicans instead running local businessman and former city councilmen Robert E. Smith Jr. against the Democratic former mayor Joseph S. Daddona.
+Incumbent first-term Republican mayor Frank Fischl did not seek re-election, with the Republicans instead running local businessman and former city councilmen Robert E. Smith Jr. against the Democratic former mayor Joseph S. Daddona.

 Campaign

 Democratic Primary

-The race gained media notoriety when local businessmen Dominic Falcone awarded $10,000 in his will for anyone who would run against former Mayor Joseph S. Daddona.
-Falcone died on May 12, 1981, at the age of 56, claimed to have illegally made a $1,500 donation to Daddona's failed 1969 effort for mayor.
+The race gained media notoriety when local businessmen Dominic Falcone awarded $10,000 in his will for anyone who would run against former Mayor Joseph Daddona.
+Falcone, who died on May 12, 1981, claimed to have illegally made a $1,500 donation to Daddona's failed 1969 effort for mayor.
 Although the allegation was disproved after the election, the scandal was one of the deciding factors in Daddona's loss by 121 votes.
 Falcone meanwhile was arrested in 1977 for soliciting a prostitute.

 There where two Democratic front runners during the election, city Controller Louis J. Hershman, and former mayor Joseph S. Daddona.

 Republicans

-Incumbent first-term Republican mayor Frank Fischl made a rather surprising announcement that he would not be seeking re-election to a second term, opening the election up to a new slate of Republican candidates despite him being popular with the city's Republican voters who attempted to convince him to run.
-Fischl never gave an official reason for his refusal of re-election, however, The Morning Call speculated that it had to do with the difficulty of passing an amendment to the city's property tax to cover the operation cost of the city's ambulances.
-Fischl was adamantly against increasing the property tax and bitterly feuded with both the Republicans and Democrats on the city council and if he did run for re-election it was heavily implied that the local Republican committee would refuse to endorse him and run another candidate, forcing Fischl to run as a political independent.
-The Republicans did not have a primary, instead the Lehigh County Republican Committee formed an recruitment committee which interviewed candidates.
-The party chose Robert E. Smith Jr., a city councilmen and local business leader, as their candidate.
+Incumbent first-term Republican mayor Frank Fischl announced that he would not be seeking re-election to a second term, despite being popular with the city's Republican voters, who attempted to convince him to run.
+Fischl never gave an official reason for his refusal of re-election, but The Morning Call speculated that it had to do with the difficulty of passing an amendment to the city's property tax to cover the operation cost of the city's ambulances.
+Fischl was adamantly against increasing the property tax and bitterly feuded with both the Republicans and Democrats on the city council.
+It was believed that if he ran, the local Republican committee would refuse to endorse him and run another candidate, forcing him to run as a political independent.
+The Republicans did not have a primary; instead the Lehigh County Republican Committee formed a recruitment committee which interviewed candidates.
+The party chose Robert E. Smith Jr., a city councilman and local business leader, as their candidate.

 Smith worked as the chairman of Robert G. Smith Inc. for over 30 years, and worked as the chairman of the Allentown Sheraton at the time of his nomination.
-He also owned, operated and managed three restaurants throughout Allentown prior to working for Sheraton.
+He also owned, operated and managed three restaurants in Allentown prior to working for Sheraton.
 Smith also ran against Daddona in the 1970s and served on Allentown City Council from 1976 to 1980 where he was treasurer from 1980 until 1983 and vice president of City Council from 1977 to 1979.